 As it will take time for overseas tourists and large Japanese school groups to return, this will be a once in a lifetime opportunity to experience a calmer, more authentic Kyoto.
 The city relies heavily on tourism, so you will also be helping to support Kyoto’s culture and its residents.

-Note: On weekends, crowds are growing.
-Japanese who have not been to Kyoto in many years are starting to visit.
+Note: On weekends crowds can be large.
+Day-trippers from other areas of Kansai, and Japanese who have not been to Kyoto in many years, are coming to visit.
 Weekdays, however, are still relatively quiet.

 #1.
 Kiyomizudera: A World Heritage site and the city’s most famous temple – built on a mountainside.
 Start one of your days here and walk downhill toward Maruyama Park.

 #2.
 Sanneizaka, Ninenzaka, and their surroundings: These cobblestone slopes, lined with historic buildings filled with shops and restaurants, make up one of Kyoto’s four main historic preservation districts.
 They also connect Kiyomizudera to Maruyama Park and Yasaka Shrine.